Thank You for Reaching Out

 Sunday March 19, 2017

 I make myself pretty easy to contact, and sometimes people contact me.
+For my background and career recommendations, consider my 2023 talk.
+On to questions:

 1. Will I hire you?